arrow-left

 If you want to check your script, generate documentation, generate prototypes or use any other feature of Ampersand, you need to run the Ampersand compiler.
 This page tells you how.

 In many situations, you can avoid running the Ampersand compiler from the command line.
-For instance, by using a system such as RAP.
+For instance, by using a system such as RAParrow-up-right.
 However, in situations that you run Ampersand from the command line, this page is the place to be.

-running on your computer and that you are connected to the internet.
+We assume you have docker running on your computer and that you are connected to the internet.
 In that case you don't have to install anything.

 The following is the base command on Linux (works for bash as well as zsh)